art12321/art12321.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: What do you want to know
+subtitle: What do you want to know?
 ---

 My name is Arthur Wood.
 Here are some things about me:

-- I am a Mechanical Engineering Student.
+- I am a Mechanical Engineering Student at SJSU.
 - I love working on projects and creating stuff.

 What else do you need?